chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 I use the same aws instance for the video convertor then for the twitter harvester, but you can put it on a seperate instance if you prefer

-Use the cloud-config userdata script "cloud-config-video-audio-harvester.txt" that is in the "/cloud/cloud-init/userdata/" directory of this project, to create a new ec2 instance (follow the steps described in the harvester section of this document)
+Use the cloud-config userdata script "cloud-config-video-audio-harvester.yml" that is in the "/cloud/cloud-init/userdata/" directory of this project, to create a new ec2 instance (follow the steps described in the harvester section of this document)

 Now follow the instructions in "documentation/video_conversion.md" to start converting videos for the fullscreen video homepage